botanicus/data.blog/posts/2019-06-18-dont-spend-more-time/dont-spend-more-time.md

 This is no longer the case and many people are really cautious discussing their opinions online.

 And OK, I get it.
 These things are real, there is no doubt about it.
-But living life based in fears is dumb and boring way to live, fullstop.
+But _living life based in fears is dumb and boring way to live_, fullstop.

 Web sold out its soul and got handsomely paid.